Bedangadas Mohanty: Research

 Dr. Mohanty as the physics analysis coordinator of the STAR experiment led a team that discovered the heaviest known anti-matter nuclei the anti-alpha (consisting of two anti-protons and two anti-neutrons) in the laboratory.
 This measurement provided the probability of production of anti-helium through nuclear interactions, thereby providing the predominant baseline for measurements carried out in space.
 As the physics analysis leader led a team that discovered the heaviest strange anti-matter nuclei.
 Normal nuclei are formed only of protons and neutrons.
 Hyper-nuclei are made up of proton, neutron and a hyperon.
 The anti-hypertrion, nuclei consists of anti-proton, anti-neutron and anti-lambda (a strange hadron).
 It has implications for neutron stars and also understanding of the nuclear force.
-To study nuclei, scientists arrange the various nuclides into a two-dimensional table of nuclides.
-On one axis is the number of neutrons N, and on the other is the number of protons Z. Because of the discovery of antihyperon it introduces a third axis (strangeness) and the table has become three-dimensional.

 J. D. Bjorken, Frank Wilczek and collaborators have advocated the existence of Disoriented Chiral Condensates (DCC) due to chiral phase transitions in QCD matter.
 The possibility of producing quark-gluon plasma in high energy collisions is an exciting one, from the point of view of observing the chiral phase transition as the hot plasma expands and cools.
 As the system returns to its normal phase it is possible for regions of misaligned vacuum to be produced.
 These domains, which are analogous to misaligned domains of a ferromagnet have been named Disoriented Chiral Condensates (DCCs).
 DCC's are regions where the chiral field is partially aligned in an isospin direction.
 These domains relax back to ground state configuration by emitting pions of particular species.
 Towards this goal and since neutral pion readily decays to photons, Dr. Mohanty has put in several years of dedicated efforts from his side to establish the photon production in heavy-ion collisions using a detector built in India and search for the signature of the chiral phase transition (through DCC).
 He is the lead author of the Physical Review Letters paper on inclusive photon production in heavy-ion collisions using the Indian detector.
 His contribution to photon production and to the physics of DCC in heavy-ion collisions led to the invitation from the editorial board of Physics Reports to write a review article, at the young age of 30 years.